 The Wisconsin Department of Transportation modernized the station in 2007, giving the building an updated look.

 Later, in 2016, the train shed received much-needed updates to improve the passenger experience.
 With these updates, the Milwaukee Intermodal Station is ready for future rail expansion in Milwaukee, Wisconsin, and the Midwest.
-Today, the station serves its intended purpose as a surface travel hub for Southeast Wisconsin.
+Today, the station is a surface travel hub for Milwaukee and Southeast Wisconsin.

-The Milwaukee Intermodal Station is located in the heart of downtown Milwaukee.
+You will find the Milwaukee Intermodal Station in the downtown area of Milwaukee.

 Address: